-- Complete the admission process. - Submit a letter of good standing to continue at the other institution in lieu of college records.
+- Complete an application for admissions - Submit a letter of good standing to continue at the other institution in lieu of college records.
 This letter must include the total credit hours previously earned. - Provisional admission may be granted when it is impossible to receive these records prior to scheduled registration date.
-The admission may be cancelled if records are not received within 30 days from the first day of classes or if when received, it is determined that applicant does not qualify for admission. - Admission will terminate at the end of the summer term. - Student assumes full responsibility for the selection of courses to be accepted at the institution in which he/she is pursuing a degree.
-Student is advised to seek guidance from that institution. - Students who wish to return during the fall semester, must complete a re-admit application for admission and follow the admission guidelines.
+The admission may be canceled if records are not received within 5 business days from the first day of classes or if when received, it is determined that applicant does not qualify for admission. - The student assumes full responsibility for the selection of courses to be accepted at the institution in which he/she is pursuing a degree and is advised to seek guidance from that institution. - The student who wishes to return during the fall semester must complete a re-admit application for admission and follow the admission guidelines - Summer term only applicants are not eligible to receive federal financial aid. - Admission will terminate at the end of the summer term.